habedi/multi-vector-hnsw/README.md

 * Bulk inserts and soft delete support
 * Save and load support for persisting indexes to disk
 * Fast distance calculations using SIMD instructions via Java Vector API
-* Compatible with Java 17 and later
+* Pure Java 17 implementation with no native dependencies

 ---